 From the example above, you can see that all the pages linked from the home page receive the same amount of “juice.”
 In some cases, this is a good approach; however, if you think that your pages don’t deserve an equal amount of PR, leaning towards a hierarchical approach is better.

 Through a hierarchical approach, you can control the amount of PR passed from the homepage to other pages and focus larger amounts of PR into your most important pages.
 In a hierarchical approach, you’d only need a couple of important pages where you’d pour the juice, and from here, you’d again set up a lower hierarchy where the juice is again passed on.

-Most Common Internal Link Building Mistakes for Ecommerce Sites
+Most Common Internal Link Building Mistakes for Websites

-Internal linking is one of the most powerful tools in improving your eCommerce site’s SEO, but it can also backfire if you don’t know how to use it properly.
+Internal linking is one of the most powerful tools for improving your website’s SEO, but it can also backfire if you don’t know how to use it properly.
 Here are the most common mistakes that eCom business owners make:

 Broken Internal Links

 Broken links might be the most troublesome of all the link issues that you can experience.
 This usually happens because of malformed URLs, or the page the link is connected to no longer exists or is broken.

 Broken links will affect the flow of link juice in your site, which negatively impacts your rankings.
 Once Google encounters broken links, it may flag your website as low quality, and it will upset your audiences.
 Even though the percentage of broken links on your site is low, it can still be disruptive, especially if the broken link is connected to important pages.